-We had an investment trust in Luxembourg “ScanInvest” as I was one of the first involved with holding companies incorporated in Luxembourg, already in 1966 with Intervestor S.A.
+We had a closed-end investment trust in Luxembourg ScanInvest, since I was one of the first people to be involved with holding companies incorporated in Luxembourg, already in 1966 with Intervestor S.A.

 The monthly investment research report later was taken over by Chase Manhattan Bank and become ultimately part of the Morgan Stanley World Index.

 Before we sold the research company I had gained experience with the stock market and that everything as to dealing in equities and indeed everything else in the financial markets was a matter of “inside” knowledge.